-Microeconomics is the study of the interactions that happen between individuals (defined broadly to include buyers, sellers, governments and firms) that determine what is produced and how economic benefits are distributed.
+OVERVIEW: Microeconomics is the study of the interactions that happen between individuals (defined broadly to include buyers, sellers, governments and firms) that determine what is produced and how economic benefits are distributed.
 In the introductory course you learned about how economists view the world and how they formulate theories about how the economy works at the level of the individual.
 In this course we get into the details.
 In doing so, we will use a lot of math, not just to complicate things, but to teach you the tools that economists use to analyze and solve real problems.

-REQUIRED TEXT

-The book that we will use for the course should be available at the main bookstore.
-It is: Intermediate Microeconomics: a modern approach by Hal Varian.
-The publisher has given me the 8^{th} edition but considering how small the changes are from one edition to the next, you could surely use either the 6^{th} or 7^{th} and be fine.
+REQUIRED TEXT: The book that we will use for the course should be available at the main bookstore.
+It is: Intermediate Microeconomics with Calculus by Hal Varian.

-HOMEWORK

-There will be 8 to 10 homework assignments.
-All the homework problems are attached to this syllabus which sets the due date for each.
+HOMEWORK: There will be 8 to 10 homework assignments.
+All the homework problems are attached to this syllabus.
+The course schedule on the second page sets the due dates for each problem set.
 The purpose of these problem sets is to help you further understand the material covered in class and to prepare you for the exams.
 I encourage you to discuss how to solve the problem sets with others in the class or come see me if you get stuck.
-I will not accept late homework assignments, so do not wait until the last minute to begin.
+I will not accept late homework assignments so do not wait until the last minute to begin.